Arrest made in the killing of a couple hiking in Arkansas with their young daughters

 “Because of their hard work and investigative skill, we were able to take a monster off the streets, and bring relief to those two precious girls, and the rest of our citizens,” Hagar said.

-Police in Arkansas had released a photo and a sketch of a man seen Saturday in the Devil’s Den State Park and said they wanted to question him in connection with the deaths.
+Earlier this week, police in Arkansas released a photo and a sketch of a man seen Saturday in the Devil’s Den State Park and said they wanted to question him in connection with the deaths.
 They also asked the public to watch out for a medium-build White male who may have driven a Mazda near the park and to send them any photos or videos from the area that day.

+Officials said Wednesday they received an “overwhelming” amount of tips from the public.
+“A lot of the video footage that we received was instrumental in helping us identify this particular subject,” Rhoads said.

 The Brinks had recently moved from another state to Prairie Grove, a small town in northwest Arkansas near the Oklahoma border, according to police.